 We are promoting sustainable production and procurement to ensure a long and prosperous future for Scotland's food and drink industry, and the environment it depends on.

 In January 2016 we worked with industry-led body the Scottish Organic Forum to develop an Organic Action Plan 2016-2020 outlining actions for growing the organic food and drink supply chain.
 The Scottish Organic Forum has disbanded and a new group, the Scottish Organic Stakeholders Group has been set up.
 The Scottish Government is working closely with the Scottish Organic Stakeholders Group on bringing forward the next organic action plan.

 The Scottish Government and Scottish Green Party shared policy programme sets out that a new Organic Food and Farming Action Plan will be established with ambitious targets for at least doubling of the area of land under organic management by the end of this parliamentary session.

 Grow your own

-The Community Empowerment (Scotland) Bill, passed in June 2015, made it easier for people to grow their own food by simplifying the legislation on allotments.
+Part 9 of the Community Empowerment (Scotland) Act 2015 which came into force on 1 April 2018 made it easier for people to grow their own food by simplifying the legislation on allotments.